Webra 2.5R glowplug model

 Be that as it may, my testing certainly demonstrated the potential that was there in the design.
 In fact, my results don't fall that far short of those obtained during my earlier test of the contemporary 1956 Super Tigre G.20 S, which delivered some 0.418 BHP @ 17,400 rpm usng the same 30% nitro fuel.
 They both certainly leave the diesel Mach I model in the shade!

-The Webra 2.5R was clearly a highly under-rated racing engine of its day.
+In terms of its ultimate potential, the Webra 2.5R was clearly a highly under-rated racing engine of its day.
 Its reputation has hitherto suffered greatly from what appears to have been a drastic and in my view inexplicable under-reporting of its performance potential.
-Indeed, those published figures may well have contributed to the seeming reluctance of many competition modellers to consider the Webra 2.5R as a potentially suitable engine to use.
-Only the German free flight modellers appear to have realized the engine's true potential.
-Perhaps my very powerful example originated as one of their competition engines.
+Indeed, those published figures (particularly those appearing in "Aeromodeller" magazine) may well have contributed to the seeming reluctance of many competition modellers to consider the Webra 2.5R as a potentially suitable engine to use.
+Only the German free flight enthusiasts appear to have realized the engine's true potential.
+Perhaps my very powerful example number 2313 originated as one of their competition engines.

-The figures which I repeatedly extracted from my example are well above those reported in the contemporary modelling media, presumably because my example is better fitted than those tested previously, either through extended use or expert preparation.
+The figures which I repeatedly extracted from that example are well above those reported in the contemporary modelling media, presumably because that particular unit is better fitted than those tested previously, either through extended use or expert preparation.
+It also appears that it may have received some internal attention which I have not evaluated directly.
 My use of a cold plug for testing may also have helped.
-It's clear that a well-prepared example could give other highly-regarded mid-1950's racing 2.5's a very good run for their money, which doubtless explains the Webra's considerable but largely unheralded success as a free flight competition powerplant.

 I hope that this article has done something to restore the reputation of what must surely be one of the hottest radially-ported glow-plug engines ever produced.
 In my view, the Webra 2.5R stands as a testament to the abilities of one of the world's great model engine designers, Günther Bodemann.
 I hope that I've convinced a few of you!